Apex-Turbine/phoenix-doc/Components/Inputs/MeCalcDevice.md

 ## Settings

 - Address
-  - IP address of the DS instance
+  - IP address of the Mecalc device
   - Default, 192.168.0.92:8080

 ### Functionality